 - If you want design features to stand out, use a plain colour.
 This is generally the same as with British rag rugging.

 - Keeping a consistent thickness of fabric is important. e.g. cut lighter weight fabrics wider to balance the weight of thicker fabrics and vice versa.
 For my first attempt, I thought I’d take a somewhat lax approach to this rule.
 So much so that I purposefully tried out cutting certain strips narrower in different areas of the rug.
 However, when I took my rug off the loom and it “relaxed” the sections of the rug where I’d used slightly thinner strips or lighter weights of fabric sucked in on the edges to create a slightly wiggly edge.
 Not the end of the world, but a good learning.
 It would be a lot easier to just work with one type of fabric and uniformly cut your strips the same width.

 - Disguising fabric joins is much harder on the edges of your rug than it is midway through a row.
 Next time, I think I’ll incorporate that into my design.
 If you want distinct bands of colour, you have to join at the edge though, so it’s a necessary evil.

 - For complex patterns, plan out the number of warp strands you’ll need.
 Depending on your pattern, the number of warp strands you will need could be either an even or odd number.
 They may also need to be divisible by certain numbers too.
-E.g. to do the diamond pattern in this rug, I need the warp strands to be divisible by ??????
 I had to change my design when I got to the diamond section, as I hadn’t warped enough strands.

 - Sewing in the ends on the back of your rug is actually pretty easy to do with a latch hook.
 This isn’t a method I’ve seen other twiners use, but did the trick quite nicely.